 Alternatively, we may explain the anomaly of the shattered Luchos after first gaining a deeper insight into the sin of the Golden Calf, which catalyzed this searing response.
-When we go back to the Torah's recounting of the sin, we are confronted with a number of questions.
-The Torah begins with a description of the Luchos as being "inscribed by the finger of G-d" (Shemos 31:18).
+When we go back to the Torah's recollection of the sin, we are confronted with a number of questions.
+The Torah begins with a description of the Luchos as being inscribed by the finger of G-d (Shemos 31:18).
 Hashem then told Moshe to descend from the mountain, since the nation had quickly degenerated, straying by making a golden calf.
 Hashem wanted to destroy the people.
-Moshe supplicated to Hashem and He listened.
-Then, as Moshe was about to descend, the Torah adds another aspect to its description of the Luchos: "Moshe turned and descended from the mountain, with the Two Tablets of the Testimony in his hand, Tablets inscribed on both their sides; they were inscribed on one side and the other" (Ibid.
-32:15,16).
-Why does the Torah deem it necessary to amplify its description of the Luchos, and why does it do so specifically shortly before Moshe broke the Luchos?
-Indeed, in addition to the fact that they were inscribed by Hashem, the Torah finds it necessary to add that they were inscribed on both sides.
-Is there significance to the fact that, miraculously, one could look through the Luchos?
+Moshe supplicated, and Hashem listened.
+Then, as Moshe was about to descend, the Torah adds another aspect to its description of the Luchos: "Moshe turned and descended from the mountain, with the Two Tablets of the Testimony in his hand, Tablets inscribed on both of their surfaces; they were inscribed on one side and on that" (Ibid..
+32:15).
+Why does the Torah deem it necessary to reiterate its description of the Luchos, and why does it do so specifically shortly before Moshe broke the Luchos?
+Indeed, in addition to the fact that they were inscribed by Hashem, the Torah finds it necessary to add that they were inscribed on both of their surfaces.
+Is there significance to the fact that miraculously one could look through the Luchos?

-Now that we have presented questions concerning the Luchos, let us understand exactly what was the sin concerning the Golden Calf.
+Now that we have presented questions concerning the Luchos, let us understand exactly what the sin concerning the Golden Calf was.
 Moshe was "late" in returning from the mountain, or so Klal Yisrael thought.
 They felt that they could not function without Moshe.
-They needed something or someone tangible, a corporeal intermediary to whom they could relate.
-They were not yet ready to accept the fact that Hashem is a personal G-d, such that an intermediary is not only unnecessary but is categorically wrong.
+They needed something or someone palpable, a corporeal intermediary to whom they could relate.
+They were not yet ready to accept the fact that Hashem is a personal G-d, such that an intermediary is not only unnecessary, but is categorically wrong.
 The Jewish People were not prepared to process the spiritual dimension of their lives.
-Accepting another dimension that was not tangible was unreal for them, a foreign concept.
-Whatever they saw, they viewed through a one- dimensional perspective.
+Accepting another dimension that was not tangible was unreal for them, and something to which they could not ascribe.
+Whatever they saw, they viewed through a one dimensional perspective.
 Thus, when Moshe did not appear, they demanded a replacement, and the Golden Calf was something they could touch and feel.
 It seemed real to them.

-The Luchos were engraved through and through to convey the message that something deeper exists beyond the confines of our one-dimensional perception.
+The Luchos were engraved through and through to convey the message that there is something beyond that which we can see.
+Something deeper exists beyond the confines of our one dimensional perception.
 Through our relationship with the Torah, we developed a sense of trust in Hashem, granting us the ability to see through the ambiguities that, at times, cloud our lives.
 One must be worthy of receiving such Luchos.
-Klal Yisrael's choice of a golden calf dispelled this fact.
+Klal Yisrael's choice of a Golden Calf dispelled this fact.
 They were not ready for such clarity of vision.

 While this approach explains why they should not have received the Luchos, why did Moshe have to break them?
 They could have been concealed until a time when the people would realize their significance.
 Apparently, Moshe sought to teach the people the meaning of reality.
-We are used to thinking that if we can see it and touch it, it is real.
-Matters of the spirit are not real - they are supernatural.
+We are used to thinking that if it is tangible, it is real.
+Matters of the spirit are not real.
+They are supernatural.
 This was the basis of Klal Yisrael's error.
 It was necessary for them to realize that, without spirituality, nothing is real.
 It is merely broken shards.
 The people were taught that Luchos which one can see through from front to back - and vice versa - are spiritual in nature, but how?
-Just because they were inscribed miraculously, did not necessarily mean that they were spiritual.
+Just because they were inscribed miraculously, they were not necessarily spiritual.